Quantum algorithms applied to satellite mission planning for Earth observation: Discussion

 In this algorithm, the requests are simply clustered by their priority ranks (1-4) and then ordered by the DTO start times.
 The utility of this lies greatly in the importance of the priority rankings, as the algorithm operates on the premise of each priority rank request being worth $n$ times a request of the next highest priority rank, where $n$ is the order of magnitude between two priority sets (for instance, a priority 1 request would be $n^2$ times as valuable as a priority 3 request).

-\subsection{Bunch Sort}
+\subsubsection{Bunch Sort}

 This algorithm puts together the two clustering algorithms above, in a sense.
 First, the data is sorted by DTO windows, after which it is clustered by the DTO overlap.
 However, after that, the data is sorted within each cluster, this time by the end of their DTO windows and then by priority index.
-As a consequence, data points that have the same priority in the same cluster are ranked by the end of their DTO windows, maintaining the DTO structure within the priority indexing structure.
+Consequently, data points with the same priority in the same cluster are ranked by the end of their DTO windows, maintaining the DTO structure within the priority indexing structure.

-\section{QUBO formulation}
+\subsection{QUBO formulation}

 Adiabatic quantum computers can approximately solve NP-hard problems, such as quadratic unconstrained binary optimization, faster than classical computers.
 Since many machine learning problems are also NP-hard, adiabatic quantum computers might be instrumental in training machine learning models efficiently in the post-Moore’s law era.
-In order to solve problems on adiabatic quantum computers, they must be formulated as QUBO problems, which is possible to do by several techniques.
-In this paper, the problem is formulated as a QUBO problem, making it conducive to being trained on adiabatic quantum computers.
+To solve problems on adiabatic quantum computers, they must be formulated as QUBO problems, which is possible by several techniques.
+This paper formulated the problem as a QUBO problem, making it conducive to being trained on adiabatic quantum computers.
 Since all the constraints will go into the cost function with some coefficients, they must be algebraically reformulated.
-Below there will be examples of how these constraints change according to the QUBO formulation.
+Below are examples of how these constraints change according to the QUBO formulation.

 where $z_i$ is a slack binary variable, and the number of slack variables depends on the problem.
 Thus, the idea of the QUBO formulation is to reduce all constraints to linear equalities, square them and then pose as penalties in the cost function.
 The more rigorous analysis of the slack variable implementation is provided in \cite{workflow}.
 QUBO formulation is written in general terms as: